Clive's

 There are proposals to extend the Bank branch to Victoria via City Thameslink, Aldwych, and Charing Cross (using the abandoned Jubilee Line tunnels and platforms).
 The Mayor's 2011 London Plan omits Aldwych and adds Green Park to this, but also offers an alternative destination of St.Pancras, via City Thameslink, Holborn, and Euston.

 The 2010 Mayor's Transport Strategy suggests an extension from Lewisham to Hayes over the existing NR line, with a branch to Beckenham Junction, and another from Stratford via Leytonstone to Walthamstow Central.
 The 2011 London Plan replaces this with an extension from Lewisham to Forest Hill via two unlocated stations (the first not named and the second given the curious name of "Medusa") and Catford.
+Neither of these appear in the 2014 Infrastructure plan; instead the only proposal is that Tower Gateway would be closed, replaced by a station at Tower Hill (with interchange to the existing station) on the Bank branch.

 Crossrail is a new line across the centre of London, designed to relieve the burden on the Circle and Central Lines.
 The new section will run in 6m (19'8") diameter tubes (large enough to accommodate full-size trains), but at both ends it would emerge and run along existing NR lines.
-It appears unlikely that this will be an LU service. |
+It be run by Transport for London (like LU and London Overground services). |

 ![]() Photo [336kb] and info |

-Construction started in 2009 with the line planned to open in December 2018 (but see below).
+Construction started in 2009 with the line originally planned to open in December 2018 (but see below).
 Descriptions are partly based on the latest information on the Crossrail web site and on the Crossrail Act.

 The central section runs in tube.
 At the east end it splits into two routes, one to Stratford and one to Abbey Wood via Canary Wharf.
 Four of the stations have two separate entrances feeding the platforms from opposite ends.
 Stations on the central section will have platform screen doors.
 Distances are approximate and taken from an arbitrary zero point.